 Another analysis showed that 22 of the 24 clinical trials looking at fish oil for heart disease published from 2005 to 2012 showed no benefit.

 The recommendations do seem to be shifting, though slowly.
-The American Heart Association now says that people with heart disease “may want to talk with their doctors” about omega-3 supplements.
+The AHA now says that people with heart disease “may want to talk with their doctors” about omega-3 supplements.

 In some ways, the popular press may be ahead of these recommendations, publishing articles like “Why You Don’t Need to Take Fish Oil Supplements,” from Men’s Health magazine, or from The New York Times, “Fish Oil Claims Not Supported by Research.”

-Still, sales of fish oil supplements don’t seem to be dropping, despite what’s now over 15 years of research weighing against their benefit.
+Still, sales of fish oil supplements don’t seem to be dropping, despite over 15 years of research weighing against their benefit.

 What We Can Learn from the Media

-We also see in the fish oil story how hard it is to replace or revise a story once it’s become popular.
+The fish oil story demonstrates how hard it is to replace or revise a story once it’s become popular.
 The story was that fish oil is good for you, and turning that ship around is going to be much harder than it was to launch the ship in the first place.

-Doctors, health organizations, health media, and the general public, we don’t really like to change our minds.
+Doctors, health organizations, health media, and the general public—we don’t like to change our minds.
 Once we get an idea, it’s difficult to let go.